 The Aftermath of Staying at Grand Belllo Hotel JBCC

 Our plan for a great Sunday shopping in Johor Bahru didn’t materialize.
 Both of us who had only two hours of sleep were walking around like zombies.
 We had no mood to shop properly.
 Thankfully, the itch kept us from falling asleep when walking.

-We did somehow pull through till nightfall and I enjoyed my favourite Big Bowl Ice dessert (see location).
+We did somehow pull through till nightfall and I enjoyed my favorite Big Bowl Ice dessert (see location).
 Of course, I’d to be punched to stay awake when having my Matcha Snow Ice and Mango Shaved Ice.
 In fact, I’m still recovering from fatigue when writing this review.*Sniff*

 What a great spontaneous staycation. ;)

 Pros & Cons of Grand Belllo Hotel JBCC in Malaysia

 Let me summarize the pros and cons of staying at Grand Belllo Hotel JBCC.

 - Located near to Johor Custom; Free shuttle service